bplmaps/lmec-main-site/content/collections/_index.md

 #### Buy a Map Reproduction

-We offer map reproductions of the digitized maps in the Leventhal collection.
+We offer high-quality map reproductions of the digitized maps in the Center's collection.
 To purchase a reproduction, browse our [digital collections](https://collections.leventhalmap.org/) to find the map you want, and click "buy a reproduction" below the image.
 Proceeds from reproduction sales support providing our exhibitions and educational programs free to the public.

 ## Learning from the collections